 When they go to collect their food they will often be offered a cup of tea and a chat to see if there is any other help they may need.
 Food banks exist to meet the immediate need for food but many volunteers try to connect people in need with other support services.

-Parcels are usually designed to last three days, but one in 10 of those handed out last year were made to feed someone for seven days, increasing the volume of food given away by 53 per cent between 2019 and 2020.
+Parcels are usually designed to last three days, but one in 10 of those handed out in 2020 were made to feed someone for seven days, increasing the volume of food given away by 53 per cent between 2019 and 2020.

 It is uncertainty which will lead to a surge in demand for food banks, experts said.